-If you want to travel by train from Kuala Lumpur to Penang you will nowadays have to take the new fast Electric Train Services, known as ETS for short, as all the older diesel Intercity Express Trains have now been replaced by these newer, much faster trains.
+If you want to travel by train from Kuala Lumpur to Georgetown Penang Island (Pulau Pinang), you can take the new fast Electric Train Services (ETS for short), as all the older diesel Intercity Express services have now been replaced by these newer, much faster trains.

-There are a number of ETS train departures every day from either the old KL railway station (Terminal KTM) or KL Sentral station to Butterworth, Penang Sentral, with both ETS Gold services and the slightly faster ETS Platinum services (these trains have less stops along the route).
+There are a number of ETS train departures every day from either the old KL railway station (Terminal KTM) or KL Sentral station to Butterworth, Penang Sentral, with both ETS Gold services and the slightly faster ETS Platinum services (these trains have fewer stops along the route).

 If you want to travel from KL to Penang Island (George Town, Pulau Pinang) you will have to take the branch line to Butterworth Railway Station.

-All trains that travel to Butterworth also stop off at Bukit Mertajam on route, around ten minutes before arriving in Butterworth.
+All trains that travel to Butterworth also stop off at Bukit Mertajam on route, arriving there around ten minutes before the train arrives at Butterworth.

 These trains are very popular (especially at the weekend and during Malaysian holidays), so advance booking is highly recommended.

 Booking your train seats in Malaysia is fairly easy.

-Visiting any KTM mainline railway station and buying your advance tickets from the station ticket counter (ticket counter opening times vary, so you may want to check locally at what times ticket can be purchased).
+Visiting any KTM mainline railway station and buying your advance tickets from the station ticket counter (ticket counter opening times vary, so you may want to check locally at what time tickets can be purchased).

 This is easily the best option as it saves you the time and cost of travelling out to the station.